Weston Airport: Location and facilities

 The airport lies between Celbridge and Lucan, just off Exit 5 on the M4 motorway, on the R403 regional road.
-It is located on approximately 250 acre of land and incorporates about 9000 m2 of operations buildings, an air traffic control tower, and three large aircraft hangars.
+It is located on approximately 250 acre of land and incorporates about 9000 m2 of operations buildings, coffee shop, executive terminal, an air traffic control tower, and three large aircraft hangars.
+As of 2025, a fourth hangar was under construction.

 Straddling the border between counties Dublin and Kildare, the airport lies predominantly within South Dublin County and is bordered to the north by the River Liffey and Leixlip Reservoir.

-Irish aviation training infrastructure at the airport includes the National Flight Centre Pilot Academy (NFC), which maintains a fleet of Cessna 152, Cessna 172 and Beechcraft BE76 fixed wing aircraft, and Robinson 44 and Bell JetRanger helicopters.
+Irish aviation training infrastructure at the airport includes the National Flight Centre Pilot Academy (NFC), which maintains a fleet of Cessna 152, Cessna 172, Tecnam P-Mentor, and Tecnam P2006T fixed wing aircraft, and Robinson R44 helicopters.
 NFC also operates jet, fixed wing and helicopter simulators, and is both an Approved Training Organisation and an approved Air Operator.

+It also hosts a maintenance and operational base for Bristow Helicopters who conduct search and rescue operations for the Irish Coast Guard.

-The airport has also been headquarters to other training organisations, including Weston Ltd., Trim Flying Club, Leinster Flying Club, AIB Flying Club, and Garda Siochana (Irish police) Aviation Club.
+The airport has also been headquarters to other training organisations, including Weston Ltd., Trim Flying Club, Leinster Flying Club, Hotel Bravo Flying Club, and Garda Siochana (Irish police) Aviation Club.